natrontech/workshop-ansible/docs/basics/tasks/first-task.md

         dest: /tmp/note2.txt
 ```

-Run the playbook with the following command:
+The playbook will be run with the following command:
 ```bash
 ansible-playbook copy-file.yml
 ```

-This will copy the `/tmp/note.txt` file to `/tmp/note2.txt` on the local host.
+This task uses the builtin ```copy``` module.

 ## Analysing the output
-The output of the second playbook run will look something like this:
+The output of the second playbook will look something like this:
 ``` hl_lines="7"
 PLAY [Second task] **************************************************************************************************